All posts

 Conclusion

-These are just a few of my favorite channels that I can personally reccomend after years of watching and learning from them.
+These are just a few of my favorite channels that I can personally recommend after years of watching and learning from them.
 There are tons of other great resources out there, so don't be afraid to explore and find what works best for you.
-The most important thing is to find things you're actually intersted.
+The most important thing is to find things you're actually interested in.
 This makes it so much easier to stay motivated and consistent.
 Happy learning! 加油!